 Are we afraid of curiosity because of what it (supposedly) did to the cat?

 I’m searching for a reason to explain why kids are insatiably curious, while adults tend to grow less so over time.
-We’re often conditioned in school that that there are is only one right answer and everything else is wrong.
+We’re conditioned in school to believe there is only one right answer and everything else is wrong.
 But that’s not really true in the real world, is it?
 For example, what’s the correct way to raise a kid?
 To find a job?
 To make dinner?
 To propose to your sweetheart?
 To host a wedding?
 To be a good parent?

 There are a lot of right answers to those questions.